Unspokenevil/hg-engine-wiki/Experience-Overhaul-Documentation.md

 # Experience Overhaul Documentation
 Starting in Gen 5, Pokémon levels scaled the experience in such a way that Pokémon who defeated a much higher-level opponent gained far more experience compared to a higher-level Pokémon defeating a weaker foe.  hg-engine allows for the user to choose what experience system is best for their hack among those that are present in the official series.
+All of the base experiences have been moved into their own file, [``data/BaseExperienceTable.c``](https://github.com/BluRosie/hg-engine/blob/main/data/BaseExperienceTable.c).

 ### Scaled Rate
 The formula for the experience without any multipliers is as such: